Chris D. Kelly – Biography

 From 2010 to 2015 Chris was the Member of Parliament for Dudley South, taking the Conservative whip in the House of Commons.
 He served on European Scrutiny (select) Committee for five years and participated in the Armed Forces Parliamentary Scheme.

-Chris founded the All-Party Parliamentary Group on Combating Metal Theft, successfully leading a campaign – & co-ordinating with Home Office ministers including the then Home Secretary, the Rt.
+Chris founded the All-Party Parliamentary Group on Combating Metal Theft, successfully leading a campaign – meeting & co-ordinating with Home Office ministers including the then Home Secretary, the Rt.
 Hon.
 Theresa May MP – to, firstly, outlaw the sale of metal for cash and, secondly, repeal the Scrap Metal Dealers Act 1964 and replace it with the Scrap Metal Dealers Act 2013.
 He served on the Bill Committee for the 2013 Act.

 From 2010 to 2015 Chris chaired the All-Party Parliamentary Group for Family Business, which he also founded, working with the Institute for Family Business (IFB) to recognise the contribution of tens of thousands of family businesses & enterprises to the UK’s economy, levels of employment & prosperity.
-Chris is an active member of the IFB today.
+Chris is an active member of the IFB to this day.

 In September 2014 Chris announced his intention to retire from Parliament at the forthcoming general election and, in April 2015, he returned to Keltruck as chairman.

 Between 2000 & 2004 Chris assisted Business for Sterling in the West Midlands and No Euro campaign headquarters in London.
 Twelve years later Chris campaigned during the 2016 European Union referendum for Vote Leave, making the case for the UK to leave the EU, having consistently called for & voted in the House of Commons for an EU referendum throughout his political career.

 Like his father, Chris is a qualified private helicopter pilot with type ratings for both piston & turbine engine rotor craft.

 Outside of business Chris’s interests include swimming, skiing, fitness (he ran the 2012 London marathon for Dudley charities), flying & travelling.
 He is an occasional golfer & particularly enjoys playing with Keltruck customers at the company’s annual golf day.